Find Out 'Who Is' Behind a Website

 I am performing a case study on how to track the webmaster whose email ID and all means of contact listed are fake.
 For anonymous contact one can communicate at other webmaster emails, but if all those webmaster email IDs are fake then what can one do to find the real identity?
 I have tried: I have tried WHOIS and reverse WHOIS lookup, but the details returned are fictitious.
 I think it was caused by: The webmaster has entered fake contact information and has still managed to get a domain name registered.

-- 1First, you can turn them in.Contact the registrar's abuse dept. Most abuse email addresses are email@example.com.
+- 1Contact the registrar's abuse dept. Most abuse email addresses are email@example.com.
 All domains are required to keep their whois information up to date and accurate.
-The registrant will either have to correct their whois information or lose their domain.Advertisement
+The registrant will either have to correct their whois information or lose their domain.First, you can turn them in.Advertisement

 - 4Visit the physical address and pretend to be a customer and see what you can learn.